 General Scholarships, John Rickus Memorial Scholarship, and Industrial Trades Scholarship

-All application submissions must be received no later than March 31, 2025.
+All application submissions must be received no later than March 31.
 You can apply for multiple scholarships if you meet the eligibility criteria.
-Application link
+Apply Now

 General Scholarship